quiltdata/quilt/docs/Advanced Features/workflows.md

 Package test/package@06b2815 pushed to s3://quilt-sergey-dev-metadata
 ```

-Also `default_workflow` can be set in config to specify which workflow will be used
+Also `default_workflow` can be set in the config to specify which workflow will be used
 if `workflow` parameter is not provided.